Best Russian Movies to Learn Russian

 Russian filmmaking is one of the leading movie industries across the globe.

-While it does not have Hollywood’s popularity, it is a force to be reckoned with for creative and innovative quality films.
+While it does not have Hollywood’s popularity, it is a force to be reckoned with for creative, innovative, quality films.

 So, grab your popcorn or candy, shut the world outside, and get your TV remote.